Sweden: Apartment building explosion leaves several injured | DW | 28.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Police have opened an investigation after an explosion in Gothenburg resulted in several people being hospitalized.
-The Sahlgrenska University Hospital said three women were seriously wounded.
+The Sahlgrenska University Hospital said three women and one man were seriously wounded.

 An explosion in an apartment building in Gothenburg, Sweden, injured up to 20 people early on Tuesday morning, according to Swedish media outlets.